patiwagura/mvvm-todo-list/README.md

 - ViewModel + LiveData

-## Advantages of a good app Architecture:
+### Advantages of a good app Architecture:
-- separation of concerns: every component has its own responsibility.
+- separation of concerns, every component has its own/single responsibility.
 - easier to maintain & add more features to the app.